ChannithAm/SDN/mininet-testbed.md

 # <a name="3">2.
 Flow table (ARP)</a>

-In open another terminal, and type the folow commands
+In another terminal, and type the folow commands

 ### <a name="4">2.1.
 Show flow entry in Flow table</a>